gliboc/sec-labs/lab_1/reports.md

 the type of the variables inside the UML diagram: it ensured that these variables would be initialized to computable values.
 There are other structural properties that could be verified.

 # Step 6

     - Who is the intended user for such a language?

     - What is the cost of reusing this existing DSL for the developer in terms of code?

     - What is the cost of adding a new task of our domain?

     - Was is the cost of adding a new hardware target?

     - The Lustre language comes with its own ecosystem (test, formal verification), what are the generic properties we can imagine to prove from our domain?

 &nbsp;
 &nbsp;
 &nbsp;

-<br/><br/>
-<br/><br/>

-- Lustre is clearly designed for users that want to work at the conceptual level of the program.
-The level of abstraction entirely gets rid of the underlying platform we are developing for.
+- Lustre seems to be intended for users wanting to work at the conceptual level of the program.
+  The level of abstraction obtained with Lustre entirely gets rid of the concern of the underlying platform we are developing for.
-There are no longer pins, frequencies and signals.
+  We no longer have to concern ourselves about pins, frequencies and signals.
-The behavior is only described in terms of dataflow and synchronous programming.
+  The behavior is now only described in terms of dataflow and synchronous programming.
+  Thanks to this, the user can just focus on reasoning about how the reactive system should behave.

 - Because of such an abstract description of application behaviors, code is highly reusable.
+  Essentially, if one wanted to have a counter increasing from 1 to 9 while another variable is alternating between two values, they could directly copy our code and it would just work, without having to worry about hardware.

 - However, the costly part remains bridging the gap between this abstract description and the specific implementation for our current domain.
-As have been experienced in this step of the Lab, this process is quite tedious.
-Coding the intended high-level behavior in lustre is a really smooth experience, whereas glueing the generated C code from lustre with the domain-specific code can prove to be a tad painful.
+  As have been experienced in this step of the lab, this process has proven to be quite tedious.
+  Coding the intended high-level behavior in lustre was a really smooth experience, whereas glueing the generated C code from lustre with the domain-specific code can prove to be a tad awkward and painful.

   To be more specific to the question, adding a new task to the domain requires one to:

     - define the new abstract behavior in the lustre code
     - generate the new C code
     - implement the newly defined C routines to take into account the abstract behavior.
-    - bridge that with the hardware lib.
+    - bridge that with the available hardware library abstraction, if available at all, or implement it otherwise.

+  Especially if the new task introduces new bindings from lustre to the C glue code, the work necessary can be costly in terms of effort.

 - Adding another hardware target does not require one to fiddle with lustre anymore.
   The only thing that needs to be modified is the part of the C library which provides an high-level interface to the hardware.
-My personal assessment is that it is relatively easy to do.
+  Our personal assessment is that it is relatively easy to do.

 - Working with a language with such an ecosystem can prove to be very useful when you are trying to prove properties on the execution of your program.
-One could for example prove that two values are forever alternating, and do this formally, without having to consider hardware.
+  One could for example prove that two values are forever alternating, and do this formally, without having hardware consideration get in the way.
+  Generic properties could consist in proving that the execution never gets stuck in a state, or verify any critical temporal property.